Softwavecr/jCoreDemoApp/README.md

 * Separating code into separate projects
 * Custom User Authentication
 * Using ASP.NET Core as a backend to an Angular 10 front end

-The sample also includes a few Server Side Rendered MVC pages for browsing and viewing of albums and artists.
-I'll be adding the edit pages at a later point.

 Version supported:
 * **.NET 5 SDK or later**